-Nothing stops you from using both sites, depending on your aims for each video.
+Nothing stops you from using both popular video hosting platforms, depending on your aims for each video.
 YouTube is generally the better way to go if your main aim is to reach the largest audience.
 Vimeo’s advantages stand out when you have a targeted audience and can reach it directly.
 If you want the best appearance and are willing to do all the work of promotion, or if you want a video site that doesn’t have the YouTube look, that’s the best time to go with Vimeo.

 Perhaps the good idea is to create a free account with both Vimeo and Youtube and play around with each and see which platform (or both) best suits the aims of your business.

 Finally, here are some key statistics you may find interesting…

 Registration: Optional (not required to watch most videos; required for certain tasks such as uploading videos, viewing flagged (18+) videos, creating playlists, liking or disliking videos and posting comments)